Apprenticeships | Hackney Services for Schools Skip to main content

 The apprenticeship levy

-From May 2017, employers with an annual pay bill of more than £3 million pay 0.5% of their total pay bill (NI-able gross pay) towards the apprenticeship levy.
-There is a ‘levy allowance’ of £15,000 per year.
-This means that the total amount employers need to pay is 0.5% of their pay bill, minus £15,000.
+Since May 2017, employers with an annual pay bill over £3 million pay 0.5% of their total pay bill towards the levy.
+There is a 'levy allowance' of £15,000 per year, meaning employers pay 0.5% of their pay bill minus £15,000.

-Example: An employer with an annual pay bill of £5,000,000 will need to spend £10,000 on the levy:
+Example: An employer with a £5,000,000 pay bill will pay £10,000 for the levy:

-• levy sum: 0.5% x £5,000,000 = £25,000
+• Levy sum: 0.5% x £5,000,000 = £25,000

-• subtracting levy allowance: £25,000 - £15,000 = £10,000 annual levy payment
+• Subtracting allowance: £25,000 - £15,000 = £10,000 annual levy payment

 Levy payments must be paid each month, based on the employer’s monthly pay bill, and will be paid through the PAYE process in the same way that Income Tax and NI contributions are paid.